Beginner Tips On How To Develop A Yoga Routine

 Ashtanga Yoga

 Ashtanga Yoga was the first type I started with.
-It was backbreaking first.
+It was backbreaking at first.
 And yet, the more I practiced I got better at it.
 I started to feel healthy and found out I had more stamina in me.

 This type has four parts included in the practice itself: